 We flew from Miami to Shannon with a stop in Philadelphia.
-Shannon has a major airport and is in western Ireland, making it a good starting point for seeing County Clare and Kerry.
+Shannon has a major airport and is in western Ireland, making it a good starting point for seeing Counties Clare and Kerry.

-On our first day (arrival day…ain’t no stoppin’ us!), we wanted to see the Cliffs of Moher and the Burren national park, all in County Clare.
+On arrival day, we wanted to see the Cliffs of Moher and the Burren national park, all in County Clare.
 We rented a car at the airport (I’m going to skip the drama about how four ladies managed to get way too much luggage into a European car) and drove straight to the Cliffs.
 This was not a long drive, perhaps 1.5 hours.
 If you haven’t done it, make no mistake; that whole driving on the left thing is SCARY but we somehow managed…with lots of screaming and white knuckles.
+Oh did I mention you should get all the insurance you can if you rent a car.

 We were well prepared with rain boots and insulated rain jackets, even though this was June!
 Not the typical Miami girl apparel, I can assure you!